đ Annual ICCS / CIEC Awards 2025

 Thursday, 18 May 2023 (1.00pm - 5.30pm, BST)

-ACSI one day online conference of established and emerging international scholars reflecting
+ACSI one day online conference of established and emerging international scholars reflecting on a range of dimensions of research on Canada.

 Canada Today and Tomorrow gathers together established and emerging international scholars to reflect on key themes within research on Canada, including transitions, decolonialisation, pluriculturalism, interculturalism, indigeneity, translations, multilingualism, the environment and migration.